timvideos/getting-started/Summer-Of-Code.md

 Start writing your proposal as shown in the [Writing Proposals](#writing-proposals) section.
 This will help you ask better questions too!

+### Who should I contact for project XXXX?

+As developer time is limited, we ask everyone post their messages to the public mailing list or IRC channel (read http://www.catb.org/esr/faqs/smart-questions.html#noprivate for a more detailed explaination).

 # Writing Proposals

 **Feel free to submit multiple proposals.**